What is a right to disconnect and does the UK need one after Covid?

 Technology has changed the world of work and campaigners say that this has made it more difficult for employees to turn off from their jobs.
 As a result, workers could see their mental wellbeing suffer and their time away from work dwindle.

-Even before the pandemic, there were fears of how technology was affecting employees’ working lives.
+Even before the pandemic, there were fears around how technology was affecting employees’ working lives.
 The Chartered Institute of Personnel and Development warned in a 2017 study that almost a third of UK workers felt they could not switch off in their personal time while working remotely.

 The 2,000-strong survey also found two-fifths of workers admitted to actively checking their work mobile or emails at least five times a day outside of working hours.
 Meanwhile, a fifth said fears over surveillance of their work made them feel anxious or even impacted on their quality of sleep.